0xtosh/denkigera/README.md

 # DENKIGERA

 A self-hosted web UI and proxy server for the **IKEA DIRIGERA** smart home hub.
+DENKIGERA allows for control of your IKEA smart devices over e.g. VPN, without the need for a Wi-Fi connection required by the official IKEA mobile app.

 Denkigera provides a simple, clean web interface to control your IKEA smart devices.
 It also acts as a lightweight proxy server, offering a straightforward API endpoint for your devices, which simplifies integrations with other systems in your smart home setup.